 9) Make a Promise That You Can Keep

 As Dana DiTomaso famously quoted, “Your brand is your promise”.
 You want to make a promise to your customers that you’ll consistently deliver a service of set quality in order to gain their trust.
 Customers are disappointed when a promise is broken and you may not get a second chance.
 48.40% of respondents from our survey said business reputation was their most valuable asset, which is inextricably interlinked to your promise.

 Your brand can be built from promising to be the most reliable joinery service in your area, to being the fastest cake delivery service in your town.
-To put this into context, you know wherever you are in the world, you know what to expect from McDonald’s.
+To put this into context, wherever you are in the world, you know what to expect from McDonald’s.
 Low-cost fast food with only slight variations of menu choice and their certain style of interior.
 They consistently deliver on their promise which makes them one of the world’s strongest brands.

 10) Empower Your Customers

 The best way to empower your business?
 Empower your customers.
 Each point above comes back to delivering a consistent message and service to your customers so they believe in your brand.
 What customers really want to know is how your business will benefit them.
 How will you make their lives better and how are you going to achieve this?

 Using our above example of The North Face, their brand mission outlines what they will do to help their customers, and how they will do it: “The North Face delivers an extensive line of performance apparel, equipment, and footwear.
 We push the boundaries of innovation so that you can push the boundaries of exploration…The North Face will maintain an unwavering commitment to pushing the limits of design so that you can push your limits outdoors.
 Never Stop Exploring.”

 By designing the most innovative outdoor clothing and equipment, the brand enables their customers to roam farther than ever before.
 What do you offer your customers?